Rattlesnake: Hydration

 Rattlesnakes are believed to require at least their own body weight in water annually to remain hydrated.
 The method by which they drink depends on the water source.
 In larger bodies of water (streams, ponds, etc.), they submerge their heads and ingest water by opening and closing their jaws, which sucks in water.
 If drinking dew or small puddles, they sip the liquid either by capillary action or by flattening and flooding their lower jaws.

+In desert environments, scientists observe that rattlesnakes have evolved to stay hydrated by coiling up and flattening so that their bodies can collect rain.
+In some instances, they aggregated in a carpet-like formation to make a larger rain-collecting platform.